docker-archive/docker-ce/components/cli/docs/reference/commandline/create.md

                                       Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
-      --stop-signal string            Signal to stop a container (default "SIGTERM") --stop-timeout=10               Timeout (in seconds) to stop a container --storage-opt value             Storage driver options for the container (default []) --sysctl value                  Sysctl options (default map[])
+      --stop-signal string            Signal to stop a container (default "SIGTERM") --stop-timeout int              Timeout (in seconds) to stop a container --storage-opt value             Storage driver options for the container (default []) --sysctl value                  Sysctl options (default map[])
       --tmpfs value                   Mount a tmpfs directory (default [])